OSU-NLP-Group/UGround/offline_evaluation/Multimodal-Mind2Web/README.md

 **5. Grounding Model Inference**

 Perform grounding model inference using the query file generated in the previous step.
+If you want to test with UGround-V1, you can use the scripts provided in the `grounding` folder.

 **6. `eval.py`**